 If the school has not spent the PPG within the financial year in which it was allocated, the school will carry the remainder forward to the following financial year.
-When the school carries PPG funding forward, it continues to only spend the funding in line with the above criteria.
+When the school carries PPG funding forward, it will use the funding in line with the conditions of grant for the financial year in which it is spent.
+Funding carried forward will be accounted for in the school's pupil premium strategy statement for the academic year in which it is spent.

-6. Long-term strategy for success
+Long-term strategy for success

 The school has a long-term strategy to ensure it maximises the use of PGG funding.
-The school will adopt a long-term three-year strategic plan, aligned to the school's wider School Development Plan, which contains the following considerations:
+The school will adopt a long-term three-year strategic plan, aligned to the SIP, which contains the following considerations: